 Did you know HVAC systems are important for any household and the need for them is stronger than ever.

 Did you know that some of the most basic forms of air-conditioning were used by the Ancient Egyptians, Romans, and Chinese?
 Or that one of our founding fathers had a hand in the research that would lead to AC units?
 No?
-Well, prepare to be surprised because we’re bringing you 10 cool facts and HVAC trvia that you (probably) didn’t know about air-conditioning
+Well, prepare to be surprised because we’re bringing you 10 fun facts about air conditioning and HVAC trivia that you (probably) didn’t know:

 - Keeping Garfield on Ice